jordanbean-msft/WhatTheHack/xxx-LogicApps/Student/Challenge-08.md

 In this challenge, you will use Visual Studio Code to edit the Logic App that you created in the previous challenge.

-- Download your app content from the Azure portal
+- Download your app content from the Azure portal on the Logic App Overview blade (`Download app content` button)
 - Copy the code into the `src/logic` directory of your repo
 - Open the `workflow.json` files in both `code` & `Designer` view to compare them